The Unhelpers: Never out of Style

 My point is my boss took her under her wing.
 She listened, she tried to find solutions.
 She was more than understanding.
 Accommodations were made.
 Again, her choice.
 But in light of her reaction to my having left for an appointment, it was hard to grasp her severity towards me and her indulgence of someone who was not making the cut.
 I mean I get wanting to help, but this really was the squeaky wheel getting all the grease.

 Why did she never lose patience?
 Because this employee was in a bad place?
 But if you’re going to be strict wouldn’t you apply the same rule across the board?
 If you’re demanding with your people who are making their deadlines, would you not be tightly supervising an employee who is barely getting by?
 And don’t get me wrong, I don’t mean heaping reproach on someone who isn’t doing well.
-But I would expect some form of HR intervention to get the person back on track.
+But I would expect some form of HR intervention to get the person back on track or into a more suitable job.

 It took me some time, to understand that the reason she was so indulgent with her fragile team member, was because it fed her ego.
 I began to see or remember this pattern elsewhere.
 What made this boss feel good was the comparison.
 It was seeing someone who obviously had much bigger problems than she did, who wasn’t ever going to climb the corporate ladder as she had.
 She liked helping, not because it made her feel good, but big.